cvc5/ethos/user_manual.md

 For example `(_ (alf._ bvor 4) a b)` is equivalent to `(bvor a (bvor b #b0000))` after desugaring.
 An example use case for this feature is directly refer to the nil terminator of a concrete instance of `bvor`, e.g. `(alf.nil (alf._ bvor 4))` evaluates to `#b0000`.

-> If no free parameters are used in the nil terminator of a parameterized constant, then it is treated equivalent to if it were declared via an ordinary declare-const command.

 The following are examples of list operations when using parameterized constant `bvor`:
 ```
 (declare-const a (BitVec 4))